x-mark

 Our organisation

-Our small, hard-working organisation has just one and a half members of staff, who are guided by an Executive Committee of Trustees
+Our small, but hard-working and dynamic organisation has just three members of staff, who are guided by an Executive Committee of Trustees

 Patrons